 Across the political spectrum, the pandemic has failed to change minds.
 If you think that Medicare for All is a good idea, you probably believe that the coronavirus has shown why Medicare for All is a good idea.
 If you think the U.S. should reform its incarceration system or treat childcare workers better, you can wax optimistic about how the pandemic could trigger reforms in those areas (to pick two examples from a recent Vox prediction roundup).
 New York Times columnist David Brooks, who has been advocating for a national service program for at least eight years, just tweeted that he thinks "this is the perfect moment for a national service program."
 If you write for GQ, you may think that COVID-19 will trigger a menswear revival.

-Daniel Drezner is a professor of international politics at Tufts University whose book The Ideas Industry covered the world of think tanks and public intellectuals.
+Daniel Drezner is a professor of international politics at Tufts University whose most recent book, The Ideas Industry, covered the world of think tanks and public intellectuals.
 When he surveys the landscape of coronavirus-related predictions, he's reminded of "garbage can theory."
 This is the idea that organizations have a pile of solutions that they grab for regardless of the problems they're facing.
 "There is a strong whiff of that in terms of looking at how people are talking about this," Drezner said.
 "Essentially what people are doing is... just saying the coronavirus pandemic demonstrates the idea that I had before is even more true now."

 This isn't to say that anyone is being disingenuous, that Medicare for All is bad or that men won't start dressing better when quarantine ends (hope springs eternal).
 But a lot of the talk about how this pandemic will usher in a whole new paradigm seems to be motivated by a pre-pandemic sense that our current paradigm is a disaster.
 It also ignores the world's well-documented ability to resist change.